djzielinski/assignments/hw3/hw3.markdown

         user    0m8.276s
         sys     0m0.252s

-For reading a CSV file and calculating four basic statistics, NumPy is twice as fast as pure Python on my computer.
+For the task of calculating basic statistics of four columns in a CSV file with 127k rows, NumPy is twice as fast as pure Python on my computer.